whereq/whereq-python/doc/articles/f-string-for-string-interpolation-and-formatting.md

 >>> f"Hello, {person['name']}!
 You're {person['age']} years old."
 "Hello, Jane!
 You're 25 years old."
 ```
-In this example, you have a dictionary with a person’s data.
+**Note** In this example, you have a dictionary with a person’s data.
 To define the f-string, you use double quotes.
 To access the dictionary key, you use single quotes.
 In the  `"You're"`  contraction, you use a single quote as an apostrophe.

 So, where’s the quote-related limitation of f-strings up to Python 3.11?
 The problem is that you can’t reuse quotation marks in an f-string: